CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Prog/Physics quizz speedrun/physics-quizz-speedrun.md

 ![](insomnia.png)

-The website returned a binary string.
+The websocket returned a binary string.
 Let's decode it.

 ![](cyberchef.png)